LPAndersson/SIML/docs/04-statisticalLearning.md

   sin(x * 2 + 1) + x
 }
 ```
-For conveniance, we write a function that fits three different polynomial regressions and returns the plot.
+For convenience, we write a function that fits three different polynomial regressions and returns the plot.

 ```r
 fit_plot <- function(){